 Are you having trouble getting your kids to eat vegetables?
-Try making these fun Carrot Shaped Veggie Pizzas, they're a great appetizer for your Easter Party and are healthy to eat!
+Your kids will have fun eating these Carrot Shaped Veggie Pizzas topped with shredded carrots and broccoli.

 a dusting of flour